convox-examples/rails/README.md

     - /var/lib/example/postgres:/var/lib/postgresql/data
 ```

+**NOTE:** It's a good idea to use a host directory outside of the application directory for your data.
+This ensures your Docker volume won't have unwanted interactions with `convox start`'s built in code syncing.
+On Linux the `/var/lib` directory is a good place for this.
+Since our Rails app is called "example" here we've chosen `/var/lib/example/postgres` as our data directory on the host.

 ### Link database to web

 Lastly, we need to link the database container to the web container.
 We do this by adding a `links` section to `web`: